SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Related Work

 \subsection{Rowhammer Countermeasures}

-There has been a variety of \emph{Rowhammer countermeasures} implemented by manufacturers and proposed in scientific work. \TRR{}, a DDR4 vendor-specific black-box mechanism that tracks memory accesses and issues refresh commands for suspected target rows based on unusual access patterns, prevents simple Rowhammer attacks by preemptively restoring charge before sufficient disturbance can induce bit flips.
-However, due to hardware limitations that restrict the number of rows that \TRR{} can track simultaneously, \TRR{} is largely ineffective against attacks that use advanced hammering patterns~\cite{frigoTRRespassExploitingMany2020,jattkeBlacksmithScalableRowhammering2022}.
-Hardware-supported \ECC{} can detect and correct bit flips~\cite{seabornProjectZeroExploiting2015, grussAnotherFlipWall2018}, but it significantly increases \DRAM{} cost and may be ineffective against certain Rowhammer attacks~\cite{cojocarExploitingCorrectingCodes2019} or introduce new attack vectors such as timing-based attack~\cite{kwongRAMBleedReadingBits2020}.
-For DDR5, JEDEC introduced two new Rowhammer countermeasures~\cite{DBLP:journals/corr/abs-2406-19094,jedec2024ddr5c}.
-The \RFM{} command is a \DRAM{} command that the memory controller can send to the memory module to provide it with a dedicated time window for performing refreshes.
-To meaningfully use this command, the memory controller needs to implement some form of access tracking.
-The newer \PRAC{} mechanism adds per-row access counters to the \DRAM{} module.
-Upon exceeding some critical threshold, the \DRAM{} module can signal the memory controller to request refreshes via \RFM{}.
-In \tech{ZenHammer}~\cite{jattkeZenHammerRowhammerAttacks2024a}, the authors find bit flips on a DDR5 module but do not discuss whether it implemented either \RFM{} or \PRAC{}.
+There has been a variety of \emph{Rowhammer countermeasures} implemented by manufacturers and proposed in scientific work. \TRR{}, a DDR4 vendor-specific mechanism, tracks memory accesses and issues refresh commands on unusual access patterns, preventing simple Rowhammer attacks by preemptively restoring charge before bit flips can be induced.
+However, \TRR{} is ineffective against advanced hammering patterns~\cite{frigoTRRespassExploitingMany2020,jattkeBlacksmithScalableRowhammering2022}.
+Hardware-supported \ECC{} can detect and correct bit flips~\cite{seabornProjectZeroExploiting2015, grussAnotherFlipWall2018}, but increases \DRAM{} cost and may be ineffective against certain Rowhammer attacks~\cite{cojocarExploitingCorrectingCodes2019,kamadanECCfailMountingRowhammer2025} or introduce new attack vectors such as timing-based attack~\cite{kwongRAMBleedReadingBits2020}.
+Even DDR5, while introducing new countermeasures \cite{DBLP:journals/corr/abs-2406-19094,jedec2024ddr5c}, has been found to be susceptible to Rowhammer attacks \cite{jattkeZenHammerRowhammerAttacks2024a,jattkeMcSeeEvaluatingAdvanced2025}.

 OS-level mitigations like \emph{guard rows} around sensitive memory pages~\cite{veenGuardIONPracticalMitigation2018,konothZebRAMComprehensiveCompatible2018} prevent some Rowhammer attacks but introduce high memory and performance costs.
 They can furthermore be bypassed by attacks using non-adjacent aggressor rows~\cite{jattkeBlacksmithScalableRowhammering2022,koglerHalfDoubleHammeringNext2022}.
-Hardware-accelerated implementations that avoid storing vulnerable bits in \DRAM{} in an attackable way can reduce the Rowhammer attack surface.
 However, all of these countermeasures have individual limitations, are not universally applicable, or are not effective against all Rowhammer attacks.